EdwinRad/cdk-examples/README.md

                 }),
             }],
 ```
-It takes me personally ages to find out how all of this object is constructed.
+It takes me ages to figure out how all of this object is constructed.
 This repo contains simple configuration examples of AWS CDK components to help you work faster.

-They are not meant as stand alone run out of the box but more a reference to figure out how the config works.
+They are not meant as stand alone run out of the box solutions, but more of a reference to see how the props work.

 The templates don't necessarily follow best practices.